Resources > Things to know when you change your Google Merchant Center feed

 Changing item IDs

-When we start optimising our clients’ Google Shopping campaigns, we rely on performance data that’s linked to product IDs.
+When we start optimizing our clients’ Google Shopping campaigns, we rely on performance data that’s linked to product IDs.
 When these IDs are changed, we lose any of the associated data.

-When it comes to PPC campaign optimisation, data is an invaluable resource.
-Making sure you keep hold of performance data can be a crucial part of maximising your Shopping channel.
+When it comes to PPC campaign optimization, data is an invaluable resource.
+Making sure you keep hold of performance data can be a crucial part of maximizing your Shopping channel.
 Keeping your product IDs as they are and not making sudden changes is recommended to enable you to best improve your campaigns.

 Some attributes are required by Google and will lead to disapprovals if they’re not included.
 This is the case for specifications like price and shipping.

 For attributes that aren’t compulsory, their removal could lead to a decrease in relevancy for Shopping ads.
 This could be the case if you removed the ‘brand’ attribute, for example, which could be very useful for search terms.

 Using the ‘adult’ attribute